 Clonic seizures involve repeated rhythmical jerking movements of one side or part of the body or both sides (the whole body) depending on where the seizure starts.
-Seizures can start in one part of the brain (focal motor) or affect both sides of the brain (generalised clonic).
+Seizures can start in one part of the brain (focal with observable manifestations) or affect both sides of the brain (generalised clonic).